Commission on Accreditation of Allied Health Education Programs (CAAHEP)

 A minimum of 10 credits from the below list of general education courses must be completed to apply.

 ALL courses must be completed prior to beginning the Cardiovascular Technology Program in August.

 Anatomy & Physiology II w/lab

 For transcripts reviews, please join us for an Academic Planning and Information Session.

 Preadmission Testing Requirement

-The HOBET (Health Occupations Basic Entrance Test) is required for consideration into the Cardiovascular Technology Program.
+The TEAS V for Allied Health is required for consideration into the Cardiovascular Technology Program.
 For more information about this test and how to prepare for and register please click here.

-4. Interviews will take place the first week of October 2013.
-Job shadowing occurs the week after interviews.
+4. Interviews will take place the first week of October 2014.

 For full details on Advanced Placement in the Cardiovascular Technology Program please see our Catalog.